LazeMSS/OctoPrint-UICustomizer/README.md

 * Fixed header/topbar - should the top menubar stay fixed when scrolling or not
 * Hide temp. graph background - Hide temperature background graphics
 * Fixed footer/bottombar - should the bottom bar stay fixed when scrolling or not
-* Hide main camera - should the main camera be hidden - only acive if the webcam widget is enabled
+* Hide webcamera on Control tab - should the webcamera on the Control tab be hidden
 * Compact menu - should the "dropdown" menu be a single compact menu
 * Zoom/float webcam icon - will add an zoom icon to the webcam live feed that will popup out the webcam video feed into a floating resizeable overlay
 * Gcode full-size - maximize the main gcode viewer to take up as much space as possible